-Under Takelot II (ca. 850825 B.C.), the control of Dynasty 22 began to weaken, and a new power centernow known as Dynasty 23 (ca. 818712 B.C.)arose in the eastern Delta.
-The two dynasties governed Egypt simultaneously for approximately ninety years, the final stage of the Third Intermediate Period.
-By the end of the eighth century B.C., Egypt had fragmented further, particularly in the north, where a host of small local rulers held sway: in the eastern Delta, Osorkon IV (ca. 730712 B.C.) of Dynasty 22 and Iuput II (ca. 754712 B.C.) of Dynasty 23; in the western Delta and Memphis, Tefnakht (ca. 724717 B.C.) of Dynasty 24, ruling from Sais; in Hermopolis, a local kinglet named Namlot (ca. 740 B.C.); and at Heracleopolis, another local ruler, named Peftjaubast (ca. 740725 B.C.).
+In the last third of the ninth century B.C., control of Dynasty 22 began to weaken.
+Collateral rulers arose, traditionally referred to as Dynasty 23, although scholars now tend to believe the power base of these rulers was not so consistent or cohesive as to constitute a dynasty.
+In any event, it is clear that rival individuals or factions in Thebes and elsewhere asserted control, while Dynasty 22 continued to rule parts of the Delta.
+This situation, which obtained for approximately ninety years, constitutes the third phase of the Third Intermediate Period.
+By the end of the eighth century B.C., Egypt had fragmented further, particularly in the north, where a host of small local rulers held sway: in the eastern Delta, Osorkon IV of Dynasty 22 and Iuput II; in the western Delta and Memphis, Tefnakht of Dynasty 24, ruling from Sais; in Hermopolis, a local kinglet named Namlot; and at Herakleopolis, another local ruler, named Peftjaubast.

 Preoccupied with internal rivalries during the Third Intermediate Period, Egypt gradually lost its traditional control of Nubia, located to its south.
-About 760 B.C., an independent native dynasty began to rule Nubia, or Kush, from Napata in what is now the Sudan and extended its influence into southern Egypt.
-In 729 B.C., the Egyptian rulers Namlot and Tefnakht joined forces to extend their control farther into Upper Egypt.
-The Nubian king Piankhy perceived this as a threat to his independence and moved against the Egyptian coalition.
-His invasion proved successful, and the various Egyptian rulers submitted to his leadership at Memphis in 728 B.C.
-This event marked the inception of seventy-five years of Nubian rule in Egypt.
+In the mid-eighth century B.C., an independent native dynasty began to rule Nubia, or Kush, from Napata in what is now the Sudan, and extended its influence into southern Egypt.
+In about 730 B.C., the Egyptian rulers Namlot and Tefnakht joined forces to extend their control farther into Upper Egypt.
+The Nubian king Piankhy Piye perceived this as a threat to his independence and moved against the Egyptian coalition.
+His invasion proved successful, and the various Egyptian rulers known from the later eighth century submitted to his leadership at Memphis about a year later.
+From this point, Nubian rulers dominated Egypt.

 Art and Culture